Easter—in the Hebrew Bible?

 Of the same, Jacob Grimm wrote in his 1835 work Deutsche Mythologie: “We Germans to this day call April ostermonat, and ôstarmânoth is found as early as Eginhart [the eighth-century secretary of Charlemagne].
 The great Christian festival, which usually falls in April or the end of March, bears in the oldest of ohg remains the name ôstarâ. … This Ostarâ, like the [Anglo-Saxon] Eástre, must in heathen religion have denoted a higher being, whose worship was so firmly rooted that the Christian teachers tolerated the name and applied it to one of their own grandest anniversaries.”

-Her worship is also connected to eggs and hares.
+Her worship is also traditionally associated with eggs and hares.

 Of Eggs and Bunnies